 - KPMG and Ernst & Young Partner Giles Watkins in the U.K.; and

-- Baker & Mackenzie Partner Yann Padova in France.
+- Baker McKenzie Partner Yann Padova in France.

 Jordan said the country leaders will represent the IAPP to grow the IAPP’s membership and to be the eyes and ears on the ground in an effort to ensure the IAPP's membership numbers in Europe continue to grow.

 "Given the rapid growth in interest in privacy issues and responses, partly driven by impending EU legislation, the time feels right for there to be a ‘figurehead’ in each significant market that can act as a ‘lightning conductor’ for capturing local market issues and needs," Watkins said.

 Jordan said while the IAPP existing relationships with data protection authorities is strong, country leaders will be able to establish dialogue with public entities, departments of employment and training, for example, on what the IAPP can offer in terms of certifications and membership.